Estonians: National identity

-Although Estonian national consciousness spread in the course of the 19th century during the Estonian national awakening, some degree of ethnic awareness preceded this development.
+Although Estonian national identity spread in the course of the 19th century during the Estonian national awakening, some degree of ethnic awareness preceded this development.
 By the 18th century the self-denomination eestlane spread among Estonians along with the older maarahvas.
-Anton thor Helle's translation of the Bible into Estonian appeared in 1739, and the number of books and brochures published in Estonian increased from 18 in the 1750s to 54 in the 1790s.
-By 1800, more than a half of adult Estonians could read.
+Translation of the Bible into Estonian appeared in 1739, the number of books and brochures published in Estonian increased from 18 in the 1750s to 54 in the 1790s and by 1800, more than a half of adult Estonians could read.
 The first university-educated intellectuals identifying themselves as Estonians, including Friedrich Robert Faehlmann (1798–1850), Kristjan Jaak Peterson (1801–1822) and Friedrich Reinhold Kreutzwald (1803–1882), appeared in the 1820s.
 The ruling elites had remained predominantly German in language and culture since the conquest of the early 13th century.
 Garlieb Merkel (1769–1850), a Baltic-German Estophile, became the first author to treat the Estonians as a nationality equal to others; he became a source of inspiration for the Estonian national movement, modelled on Baltic German cultural world before the middle of the 19th century.
-However, in the middle of the century, Estonians became more ambitious and started leaning toward the Finns and their so-called Fennoman movement as successful model of national movement.
+However, in the middle of the century, Estonians became more ambitious and started leaning toward the Finns and their nationalist movement as successful model for their own national movement.
 By the end of 1860s, the Estonians became unwilling to reconcile with German cultural and political hegemony.
 Before the attempts at Russification in the 1880s, their view of the Russian Empire remained positive.

 Estonians have strong ties to the Nordic countries stemming from important cultural and religious influences gained over centuries during Scandinavian and German rule and settlement.
 According to a poll done in 2013, about half of the young Estonians considered themselves Nordic, and about the same number viewed Baltic identity as important.
-The Nordic identity among Estonians can overlap with other identities, as it is associated with being Finno-Ugric and their close relationship with the Finnish people and does not exclude being Baltic.
+Estonians consider themselves being part of Finno-Ugric peoples, and does not exclude being Baltic.
 In Estonian foreign ministry reports from the early 2000s Nordic identity was preferred over Baltic one.

-After the Treaty of Tartu (1920) recognised Estonia's 1918 independence from Russia, ethnic Estonians residing in Russia gained the option to acquire the citizenship of Estonia upon returning to the newly independent country.
-An estimated 40,000 Estonians lived in Russia in 1920, and 37,578 people resettled from Russia to Estonia in 1920–1923.
+It is estimated that a bit under 200,000 Estonians lived in Russia at the time of Estonia's independence.
+After the Treaty of Tartu (1920) recognised Estonia's independence from Russia, ethnic Estonians residing in Russia gained the option to acquire the citizenship of Estonia upon returning to the newly independent country.
+37,578 people resettled from Russia to Estonia in 1920–1923.

+Regions

+Historically and culturally, Estonia is mostly divided into Northern and Southern Estonia.

+South Estonian language is mostly considered a separate language.

+The inhabitants of Southern Estonia, especially those from Võrumaa, have been considered to be more open and welcoming in nature and also there are other differences.